patrick-barth/PARANOID/docs/source/FILES.rst

 .. _section-files:

-Files present in PARANOiD
+Files included in PARANOiD
 =========================

-This is an overview of the files and directories that come with PARANOiD.
+This section provides an overview of the files and directories included in PARANOiD.

 1. :ref:`bin <subsection-files-bin>`
 2. :ref:`dockerfiles <subsection-files-dockerfiles>`